theamal11z/fastbrowse-extension/README.md

 4. **Manually suspend/restore** individual tabs using the buttons
 5. **Suspend all inactive tabs** with one click using "Suspend All Tabs"
 6. **Auto-Group Tabs** using the button in the popup; review suggestions and create groups you like
+7. **Declutter**: Click to preview duplicates/stale and clean up with Undo, or Shift+Click for a quick preview toast with a Run action
-7. **Analyze extensions** to identify memory-heavy extensions and get optimization suggestions
+8. **Analyze extensions** to identify memory-heavy extensions and get optimization suggestions

 ### 🎯 Focus Mode Usage